RanHao1999/PSP/PSP_SC_Trace/readme.md

 then pfss extrapolation from source surface to the surface of the Sun.

 The user needs to input the start/end time of PSP, and the time of gong-adapt, the index of the gong-adapt map sequence(0~11), the height of the source surface to run the code.
-(Just run the code!
-And input the information when the code asks you to!)
+(All the parameters are set in the main() function.)

 The data files of the example are not uploaded.
 However, there is a data downloading section in the code, try to run the code and download the data on your own!